Logotype for Iluka Resources Limited

 Executive summary

-• Cost reduction measures, including idling Cataby and SR2 and completing Balranald capital investment, have led to a significant step-down in expected 2026 cash outflows, over AUD 600 million lower than the prior year.
+• Cost reduction measures, including suspending Cataby and SR2 and completing Balranald investment, led to a significant step-down in expected 2026 cash outflows, over AUD 600 million lower than the prior year.

-• Balranald mining ramp-up is on track, with first finished mineral sands products expected to enter the market in the second half of the year.
+• Balranald mining ramp-up is on track, with commissioning underway and first finished mineral sands products expected in the second half of the year.

 Financial highlights

-• Net debt for the mineral sands business reduced to AUD 420 million at the end of January.
+• Net debt for the mineral sands business increased to AUD 473 million as of December 2025, compared to net cash of $90 million in 2024.

 • Free cash flow for mineral sands was negative $386 million, with group free cash flow at negative $888 million.